Starting in the Spring, every season except Winter is busy and every season is beautiful!

 Bees are crucial to blueberry farms as they pollinate the flowers so the fruit can set.

 Summer is beautiful in Northern Maine.
 The black flies leave around July 4th.
 There is plenty to do in preparation for the ripening blueberries.
-In addition to ensuring all the tractors, winnowers, and other equipment is ready for harvest, the blueberries need to be inspected daily for any agricultural surprises.
-Then, in early August, we jump into action for the 3 week harvest window.
-The blueberries are picked, winnowed, and trucked to Ellsworth for freezing.
+In addition to ensuring all the tractors, winnowers, and other equipment is ready for harvest, the blueberries are inspected daily for any agricultural surprises.
+In early August, we jump into action for the 3-week harvest window.
+The blueberries are picked, then cleaned and sorted with a new 5-part processing machine.
+All the berries are sold locally.
 Pick-your-own is open for the entire 3 weeks.

-A mechanical harvester collects and winnows berries for the freezer plant.
+In the past, a large mechanical harvester was used to collect and winnow berries for the freezer plant.

-Antique winnowers are used to clean the hand-raked berries.
+Customers use antique winnowers to clean their hand-raked berries.
 The old gas engines have been converted to electric.
-One last check, and the blueberries

 The results are PERFECT!

-A large part of the crop gets a three hour drive to Ellsworth for freezing.
+A large part of the crop used to undergo a three hour drive to Ellsworth for freezing, but now all berries are sold locally.

 In the Fall, the plants are cut back in preparation for the winter.
 In our free time, we "harvest" ROCKS.
 Friends, family and employees enjoy the annual "Get the biggest rock out of the field without killing any blueberry plants" Contest.
 These rocks come in all sizes and shapes, and are also available for sale - please call with inquiries!